Marceau-class ironclad: Characteristics and machinery

 The ships of the Marceau class were 98.6 m long between perpendiculars, with a beam of 20.06 to 20.19 m and a draft of 8.23 to 8.43 m.
 They displaced 10558 LT.
 As was customary for French capital ships of the era, their hull featured a pronounced tumblehome shape and incorporated a ram bow.
 Marceau was completed with a comparatively light superstructure, but Neptune and Magenta received very large structures that contributed to poor stability.
 The ships' hulls were divided into watertight compartments by thirteen transverse bulkheads and seventeen longitudinal bulkheads.
 A double bottom further improved the ships' resistance to damage below the waterline.
 The hulls were constructed with iron, but their superstructures were largely composed of steel to save weight.

 Steering was controlled from a small conning tower directly aft of the forward main battery gun.
 Marceau was fitted with a pair of pole masts equipped with fighting tops that carried some of her light guns and spotted for her main battery.
-Magenta had a heavy military mast in place of her forward pole mast, and both of Neptunes masts were of the heavy variety.
+Magenta had a heavy military mast in place of her forward pole mast, and both of Neptune's masts were of the heavy variety.
 Their crews ranged from 643 to 651 officers and enlisted men.

-Marceaus propulsion machinery consisted of a pair of compound steam engines that each drove a screw propeller, while Magenta and Neptune had four such engines driving a pair of shafts.
+Marceau's propulsion machinery consisted of a pair of compound steam engines that each drove a screw propeller, while Magenta and Neptune had four such engines driving a pair of shafts.
 Steam was provided by eight coal-burning fire-tube boilers aboard Marceau and Magenta, but Neptune was fitted with twelve of the boilers.
 In the early 1900s, the ships were modernized with sixteen Niclausse boilers, which were water-tube models.
 All three ships' boilers were ducted into a single funnel just aft of the conning tower.
 Their engines were rated to produce 11000 ihp for a top speed of 16 kn.
 Coal storage amounted to 600 to 740 MT.